inferless/inferless_tutorials/code_generation/CodeLlama-34B/README.md

 Here is a quick start to help you get up and running with this template on Inferless.

 ### Download the config-vllm and Create a runtime
-Get started by downloading the config.yaml file and go to Inferless dashboard and create a custom runtime
+Get started by downloading the config.yaml file and go to Inferless dashboard and create a custom runtime.

-Quickly add this as a Custom runtime
+Quickly add this as a Custom runtime.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.